Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Relative equilibria

 Next, by choosing a linear combination of these equations one can obtain a quadratic equation in $\mathcal{E}$.
 Choosing the principal root of this equation, one obtains the first of relations \eqref{eq001}.
 The other root must be excluded since inequality \eqref{eqUnon} is not satisfied for it.
 Next, substituting the resulting solution for $\mathcal{E}$ into any of Eqs. \eqref{eq002}, one can show that it reduces to the second of Eqs. \eqref{eq001}.
 The computations themselves are rather cumbersome and so they are not presented here explicitly. \end{rem}

 Figure \ref{fig7} shows how the dependences $z(r)$ and $\mathcal{E}(r)$ change for the equilibrium points $\mathcal{N}_2^\pm $.
 In these figures, the curves have an origin in which $z=W$.
 This corresponds to $E_1=0$.
+As can be seen from Fig. \ref{fig7}c, for the equilibrium points $\mathcal{N}_2^\pm$, the condition $u_\alpha u^\alpha<0$ is satisfied, and for the equilibrium points $\mathcal{N}_2^\pm $, we have $r>3$.
 Substituting these values of the coordinates for \eqref{eq_N2} into $F(\vec{E})=\ell$ and taking \eqref{eq001} into account, we can write in implicit form

 According to Figs.\ref{fig6}b and \ref{fig7}b, the circular orbits \eqref{eq_N1} and \eqref{eq_N2} have energy $\mathcal{E}>1$ for small $c$.
 In the limit $c\to 0$ we have $\mathcal{E} \to +\infty$, i.e., the asymmetric circular orbits found above arise only when the angular momentum of the test body is nonzero.
 We analyze how the angular momentum is directed in this case using the Pauli\,--\,Lubanski vector: